 Houston Lost Loads Lawyers

-With their high speeds and large loads of cargo, semi-trucks, and 18-wheelers often lose pieces of their cargo while on the road.
-Whether they drop a heavy piece of machinery on the road during heavy traffic or hurl stones through a windshield, the injuries from lost loads of cargo can be debilitating and life-threatening.
+With their high speeds and large loads of cargo, semi-trucks, and 18-wheelers often lose items that are not adequately secured while on the road.
+Whether they drop a massive piece of machinery on the road during heavy traffic or hurl stones through a windshield, the injuries from lost loads of cargo can be debilitating and life-threatening.
 They often occur at high speeds and leave little time for other drivers to react.
-When vehicles or other pieces of cargo dislodge from these large trucks, objects can be flung into other vehicles or turn into hazardous road debris.
-These lost loads can lead not only to severe injuries and damages, but also to the deaths of passengers.
+When vehicles or other pieces of cargo dislodge from these large trucks, objects can be flung into other cars or turn into hazardous road debris.
+These lost loads can lead not only to severe injuries and extensive property damage, but could also prove to be fatal.

 Williams Hart has handled countless truck accident injury cases over the years.
 Since 1983, we have taken pride in our long track record of successfully helping those injured due to another’s negligence.
 Passionate about helping people seek justice, we have been fighting for the rights of our clients for over 35 years.
 Furthermore, our experienced Houston truck injury attorneys have extensive experience with the ins and outs of cases involving lost loads and shifting cargo.
 Our attorneys are free to contact.
 We also follow a strict pledge: We charge no fee unless we win your case and secure you the compensation you deserve.